jeandrek/harp-midi/README.md

 into a format for easy playing on a harmonica.

-This format shows, for each note, the number of the hole you need to use and whether you need to blow in it or draw out of it, and the time signature.
+This format shows, for each note, the number of the hole you need to use and whether you need to blow in it or draw out of it, the note value, and the time signature.

 ## Compilation